rohammosalli/python-app/README.md

     nginx.ingress.kubernetes.io/auth-realm: "Authentication Required"
 ```
 ###### Use HTTPS
-Now that you have enabled external access to our apps our any instance, the next step is to enable HTTPS for our domains in Kubernetes, we can use Let’s Encrypt Certificates and Cert-Manager, for example if you have an API and you send your  user and password in POST request from front to backend without any SSL it can be hacked but but using ssl will encrypte your HTTP body request
+Now that you have enabled external access to our apps our any instance, the next step is to enable HTTPS for our domains in Kubernetes, we can use Let’s Encrypt Certificates and Cert-Manager, for example, if you have an API and you send your  user and password in POST request from front to backend without any SSL it can be hacked but using SSL will encrypt your HTTP body request

 ### part 5